hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### Contract settings

-"In your project's `Clarinet.toml` file, you can now specify the epoch during which a contract should be deployed, and the Clarity version it uses.
-Note that you may **only** select the Clarity version in epoch 2.1. "
+In your project's `Clarinet.toml` file, you can now specify the epoch during which a contract should be deployed, and the Clarity version it uses.
+Note that you may **only** select the Clarity version in epoch 2.1.

 ```toml
 [contracts.cbtc-token]